-Typically, tax treaties are negotiated with the objectives of encouraging cross-border trade, investment and the transfer of skills and technology (by preventing double taxation, prohibiting tax discrimination and providing more tax certainty and stability) and to enhance tax co-operation between countries in order to counteract international tax avoidance and evasion.
+Typically, tax treaties are negotiated with the objectives of encouraging cross-border trade, investment and the transfer of skills and technology and to enhance tax co-operation between countries in order to counteract international tax avoidance and evasion.
+Treaties are intended to contribute to the achievement of these objectives by: preventing double taxation; providing predictability and stability in the tax treatment of cross-border transactions; prohibiting tax discrimination; standardising key terms and procedures; providing mechanisms for sharing information with full confidentiality protections; and providing mechanisms for both preventing and resolving disputes.

 A country may also negotiate a tax treaty to pursue political or diplomatic objectives: as an expression of willingness to conform with international tax standards or as a sign of close political and/or economic relationship between the parties.
 A country may also be asked to enter into a tax treaty for other non-tax reasons, such as a condition for obtaining economic assistance.

 It is important, however, not to lose sight of the fact that tax treaties are essentially tax instruments.
-Any "non-tax" reasons for entering into a tax treaty must therefore be evaluated critically, as these non-tax reasons can result in pressure to enter into negotiations when there are no compelling tax policy reasons for doing so or where there are more important priorities for the negotiating team.
+Any "non-tax" reasons for entering into a tax treaty must therefore be evaluated critically, as these non-tax reasons can result in pressure to enter into negotiations when there are no compelling tax policy reasons for doing so.
 Some of the objectives described above (such as increased administrative cooperation in order to counteract international tax avoidance and evasion) may be achieved without entering into a comprehensive tax treaty, e.g. through alternative international agreements or domestic measures (see subsection A.3).
 Countries will want to consider such alternatives before agreeing to negotiate a tax treaty and in considering whether existing treaties continue to serve their intended objectives.

-Countries entering into tax treaty negotiations need a good understanding of the ways in which treaties operate and of the potential benefits and costs arising from treaties (see subsection A.2).
+Countries entering into tax treaty negotiations need a good understanding of the ways in which treaties operate, the potential benefits and costs arising from treaties (see subsection A.2), and whether there are alternative ways to achieve the same policy objectives (see subsection A.3).

-A country's decision to negotiate a tax treaty should be the based on an analysis of the relevant economic factors, a review of the tax regimes of both countries (with the primary objective of identifying risks of double taxation and non-taxation) and an analysis of the tax treaty model of the other country (if available) and of its recent tax treaties in order to identify the main elements of its tax treaty policy.
+A country's decision to negotiate a tax treaty should be based on an analysis of the relevant economic factors, a review of the tax regimes of both countries (with the primary objective of identifying risks of double taxation and non-taxation) and an analysis of the tax treaty model of the other country (if available) or the "opening" text in a negotiation (see subsection C.5) and of its recent tax treaties in order to identify the main elements of its tax treaty policy.

 Further, a country's decision to negotiate a tax treaty should also be guided by an assessment of its available resources, including in terms of the availability and skills of current tax officials.
 Availability should be measured as the opportunity cost of using these resources to undertake other endeavours.
 Assessing current skills and knowledge is also vital as it would not be prudent to engage in treaty negotiations without the necessary technical expertise.
-Engagement of external experts should be considered where a country has low capacity and/or experience in tax treaty negotiation.
+Engagement of external experts without conflicts of interest should be considered where a country has low capacity and/or experience in tax treaty negotiation.